isomerpages/moe-lianhuapri/_learning/High Ability Learners/English.md

   </tr>
 </tbody></table>

-<p style="text-align: justify"><strong>Creative Writing</strong><br>
+<h3>Creative Writing</h3>
-Our Primary 4 Creative Writing programme nurtures talented young writers, providing them with a platform to explore their literary potential.
+<p>Our Primary 4 Creative Writing programme nurtures talented young writers, providing them with a platform to explore their literary potential.
 Through engaging sessions and guided practice, pupils delve into advanced storytelling techniques, character development and sophisticated vocabulary usage.
 The sessions inspire these budding authors to craft compelling narratives while developing their unique writing voice.
 The programme challenges pupils to push creative boundaries, experiment with various genres and master the intricacies of descriptive and figurative language.
 </p>

 <table style="border-collapse: collapse; text-align: center;" border="0">